 Patriotism in hard times

-Another part of the exhibition is dedicated to the two Polish patriots Jan Nowak-Jeziorański and Władysław Bartoszewski in the „cabinet of contemporary witnesses„.
+Another part of the exhibition in the Pan Tadeusz House is dedicated to the two Polish patriots Jan Nowak-Jeziorański and Władysław Bartoszewski in the „cabinet of contemporary witnesses„.
 They were active as opponents of the Nazi occupational forces in Poland – one as a member of the Armija Krajowa (the Polish Home Army), the other, among others, as a member of the Polish Jewish-Christian network Zegota for the support and rescue of Jewish fellow citizens.

 Unfortunately, the Nazi occupation was followed by the domination of Moscow and the Polish Communist Party.
 Therefore both remained in resistance, meanwhile against the communist state power.
 They still did not see Polish independence in Mickiewicz’s sense realized.